Report on the Waters of the Pisgah National Forest, The Great Smoky Mountains National Park and waters along the Blue Ridge Parkway

 Nymphs and Pupa:

-Matuka, Hornberg, Sprucefly and various wooly buggers in smaller size range.
+Muddler Minnow, Spruce Fly, Hornberg, various wooly buggers in medium size range.

 Planning a fly fishing trip on the waters Western North Carolina?